skylarrwang/agentmemory/README.md

 - Topic embeddings computed over summary text (or topic name if summary is placeholder)

 ## Tunable Parameters
-These all can, and need, to be adjusted!
+These all can (and need) to be adjusted!

 - MAX_CONTEXT_CHARS = 25000: Topic size limit before auto-closing a topic
-- Topic shift detection: similarity_threshold = 0.55 (embedding similarity to skip LLM check)
+- Topic shift detection: similarity_threshold = 0.45 (embedding similarity to skip LLM check)
     - This one is actually intentionally pretty high because you ideally want to be conservative with topic switches.
 Context windows are larger so you can afford to err on the side of having huge topics as opposed to many small topics (and risk losing information in the topic summarization / compression)
 - Short-term retrieval: min_threshold = 0.75, max_k = 2
 - Long-term retrieval: min_threshold = 0.5, max_k = 3